aspose-pdf/Aspose.PDF-Products/pdf/cpp/conversion/pdf-to-jpeg/_index.md

         {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload your PDF file, it will be converted instantly to JPEG." >}}
         {{< blocks/products/pf/agp/democard icon="fa-download" text=" You will get the download link." >}}

-    {{% blocks/products/pf/agp/content h2="C++ PDF Document Manipulation Library" %}}
+    {{% blocks/products/pf/agp/content h2="" %}}

- Aspose.PDF API can be used for PDF document manipulation and parsing within applications.
+ C++ PDF API can be used for PDF document manipulation and parsing within applications.
 One can create, modify, compress, secure, print or save PDF to TXT, HTML, PCL, XFA, XML, XPS, EPUB, TEX, Images and more formats.
-Aspose.PDF is a standalone API and it does not depend on any software including Adobe Acrobat. ‎
+It is a standalone API and it does not depend on any software including Adobe Acrobat. ‎